 Because of the field’s interdisciplinary nature, we encourage students to build Ph.D. committees that reflect the questions driving their research.
 Students routinely take courses and work with professors in sociology, art history, psychology, political science, and computer science, among other fields.
 Students are even required to have at least one professor from another department serve as a member of their dissertation committees.

 Our highly individualized Ph.D. program has been very successful in placing graduates in academic positions.
-In recent years, our students have received tenure track positions at the London School of Economics, Princeton University, New York University, the University of Michigan, the University of Southern California, the Ohio State University, the University of Amsterdam, the University of North Carolina, Boston University, and the University of Georgia, to name a few.
+In recent years, our students have received tenure track positions at the London School of Economics, Princeton University, New York University, the University of Michigan, the University of Southern California, the Ohio State University, the University of Amsterdam, the University of North Carolina, Boston University, the University of Georgia, and Cornell University, to name a few.

 You can find full information on the Ph.D.
 Program here: Theory and Research Ph.D.